Migeru27/dayPlanner/README.md

 # dayPlanner
-a calendar meant to help you orangize yourself and be more productive
+a planner meant to help you orangize yourself and be more productive

 ## About